 Table 1 showed the effect of Vernonia amygdalina leaf meal and extract on the colour of the meat.
 Colour is an important quality attribute that influences consumer acceptance of many food products, including poultry meat.
-Meat of broilers fed control diet was significant lighter than treatment 1, 2 and 3 with treatment 3 having the lowest mean value (58.19).
-This contradicts the result obtained by (14) that chicken breast meat, as well as pork, with low pH had higher reflectance and light scattering and appeared lighter.
-However, treatment 1 appears darker than treatment 4 because meat with high pH had weaker light scattering and higher transmittance into its depth and across individual muscle fibers and appeared darker.
-Treatment 3 with leaf meal was significantly lower compare to other treatments.
+The mMeat of broilers fed control diet was significantly lighter than treatment 1, 2 and 3 with treatment 3 having the lowest mean value (58.19).
+This contradicts the result obtained by (16) that chicken breast meat, as well as pork, with low pH had higher reflectance and light scattering and appeared lighter.
+However, treatment 1 appears darker than treatment 4 because meat with high pH had a weaker light scattering and higher transmittance into its depth and across individual muscle fibres and appeared darker.
+Treatment 3 with leaf meal was significantly lower compared to other treatments.

-Table 1: Effect of Vernonia amygdalina leaf meal and extract on the colour of the broiler breast meat a,b,c,d Means along the same row with superscripts are significantly (P<0.05)different.
+Table 1: Effect of Vernonia amygdalina leaf meal and extract on the colour of the broiler breast meat a,b,c,d Means along the same row with superscripts are significantly (P<0.05) different.

-T1 T2 T3 T4 SEM
+T1 T2 Т3 T4 SEM

 L 60.28 c 64.28 b 58.19 d 67.09 a 1.05

 a 18.94 a 7.78 d 11.20 b 8.82 c 1.31

-b $10.09^{b}$ 7.76 c 10.38 a 10.44 a 0.33
+b 10.09 b 7.76 c 10.38 a 10.44 a 0.33